Becoming a software engineer

 Have further questions? — Leave a comment or contact me directly — I’ll be happy to converse.

-If you found this article helpful, press that 💚 to spread the word and follow me on medium for future reads.
+If you found this article helpful, add some claps to spread the word and follow me on medium for future reads.

 Ready to roll up your sleeves? — Job search — think different